StractOrg/stract/CONTRIBUTING.md

 * (Optional) run `just configure --alice` to download the weights for Alice (the AI assistant that can search on the web).
 * (Optional) Install cargo-watch by running `cargo install cargo-watch`.
 This makes frontend development easier.

 After the non optional steps you can now run `just cargo test` and should see all tests passing.
-If you have installced `cargo-watch`, you should be able to run `just dev` to start the search server and launch the frontend at `0.0.0.0:3000`.
-You can add the `--alice` flag to enable Alice.
+If you have installced `cargo-watch`, you should be able to run `just dev` to start the search server and launch the frontend at `0.0.0.0:8000`.